 - The starting quantities of bar products (bottles, cartons etc) in the period you’re calculating for

 - The end quantities of bar products in the period you’re counting for

 Capturing the bar inventory usage reliably and frequently will give you a solid foundation from which you can make better ordering, efficiency, menu and waste decisions as the business starts to get busier.

 Be consistent: Start at the same point in the same room each and choose a set frequency to do stock take that you’ll then stick to religiously.

 Train teams: Have your team read and understand content like this article.
 Even if they won’t all be doing bar inventory calculations, teach them how anyway, in case they need to pick up the slack from others.

 Never guess: Doing stocktake by eye takes years of experience.
 Try to keep your measurements as accurate as possible.
 For beer, consider using a ‘keg wrench’ or beer-keg checker that will help accurately calculate your beer stock.

 Not all bars have made it through the pandemic turbulence intact.
 If you’re reading this, chances are you have!
-Well done and keep going - check out our resources page for more advice and content like this.
+Well done and keep going - check out our Guides page for more advice and content like this.

 Book a demo and try the growyze bar management app to help you increase your profit and reduce profit leaks.